 When and How Often Should You Fertilize Coneflowers?

 In general, coneflowers do not require fertilizer.
-Since they are native to the Eastern United States, they are well-suited to grow in natural soils without the addition of fertilizer.
+Since they are native to the Eastern United States, they are well-suited to grow in natural soils without adding fertilizer.

-However, if you’re growing your coneflowers in a pot or are growing in very depleted soils, you may need to fertilize.
+However, if you’re growing your coneflowers in a pot or in very depleted soils, you may need to fertilize.

 If you find that you need to fertilize, once in the early spring and once in the early summer will generally suffice.
-You can also deadhead your coneflowers throughout the flowering season to boost blooming as well.
+You can also deadhead your coneflowers throughout the flowering season to boost blooming.

 The Best Fertilizer and Soil Conditioners for Coneflowers

-After you’ve decided that your coneflower could benefit from fertilizer, it’s important that you select a proper product.
+After you’ve decided that your coneflower could benefit from fertilizer, you must select a proper product.
 The main thing you’ll want to look at is the balance of nutrients.

-Since coneflowers are flowering plants, they benefit from a fertilizer with a higher amount of phosphorus and potassium than nitrogen.
+Since coneflowers are flowering plants, they benefit from a fertilizer with more phosphorus and potassium than nitrogen.